sonnyparlin/pr-chain-proofOfStake/README.md

 ```
 Move key files into the keys directory.

-Start a new staking node
+In a second terminal window start a new staking node:
 ```
 python Main.py localhost 10002 5101 keys/staker_privateKey.pem
 ```